-The firm of McGladrey & Pullen, LLP, Certified Public Accountants, has been designated by the Board of Directors of the Company to audit the financial statements of the Company, its divisions and subsidiaries, for the fiscal year to end September 30, 2001.
-Said firm has audited the Company's accounts since 1960 and is considered to be well qualified.

-Representatives of McGladrey & Pullen, LLP will be present at the 2001 annual meeting and will be afforded the opportunity to make a statement, if they desire to do so, and will be available to respond to appropriate questions.
+The firm of McGladrey & Pullen, LLP, Certified Public Accountants, was designated by the Board of Directors of the Company to audit the consolidated financial statements of the Company for the fiscal year ended September 30, 2001.
+Representatives of McGladrey will be present at the 2002 Annual Meeting and will be afforded the opportunity to make a statement, if they desire to do so, and will be available to respond to appropriate questions.